vildeka/Bioinformatics_diary/index.md

 #  create mode 100644 first_entry.md
 ```
 Git stores a permanent copy if the file inside the special `.git diectory`.
-It is calle a commit and has the identifier f22b25e
+It is called a commit and has the identifier f22b25e

 _To push the update to GitHub:_
 ```